benbria/object-spy/README.md

 provided that the object has all methods listed in `src/util/logger.coffee`.
 Otherwise, throws an exception.

+Note that the logging is global to the library, and is not customizable on a per-spy basis.

 #### `watch(obj)`
 Returns an object with the following properties
-- `wrapped`: A spy which can be substituted for the `obj` argument to collect usage data.
+- `wrapped`: A spy which can be substituted in client code for the `obj` argument, to collect usage data.
 - `getObservations(cb)`: Calls the callback `cb` with `err` and `data` arguments, where `data` is the set of observations collected from `wrapped` to date.
 - `getObservationsPromise()`: Returns a promise with the same effect as